kimjyhello/CppND-Capstone-Pacman/README.md

 # CPPND: Capstone Modified Pacman Game

 This is the repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-This uses the [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) codes provided in the Nanodegree course.
+This uses the [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game) codes provided in the Nanodegree course and the Texture wrapper class from [Lazy Foo](https://lazyfoo.net/tutorials/SDL/).

 <img src="images/pacman_screenshot.png"/>